amazon 3pl services

 2. Multi-Channel Fulfillment

 A key strength of the 3PL is that it is multi-channel; not limited to Amazon alone.
-If you are selling through Walmart, Shopify or eBay, you can acquire a 3PL provider to manage all your orders from just one inventory.
+If you are selling through Walmart, Shopify or eBay, you can acquire a third-party fulfillment Amazon provider to manage all your orders from just one inventory.

 Therefore, management of the stock is simpler, and it helps towards the lessening of overselling risk, which is usually a common problem for companies operating several fulfillment channels through manual intervention.